 So how to turn this around?
 Either make all natural broth at home by simmering bones and other hard-working meats for hours, or simply come eat at Snapdragon!
 We’ve got you covered.

 We make our rich, all-natural broth from scratch, using around one hundred fifty pounds of bones and meats in every batch (that’s more than one pound per serving of broth)!
-This includes beef femurs (rich in marrow) and knuckles (rich in cartilage), along with tendons, brisket, and hind shank, as well as chicken feet and a stewing hen or two.
+This includes beef femurs (rich in marrow) and knuckles (rich in cartilage), along with tendons, brisket, and hind shanks.
 It’s easy to see why the broth accounts for well over half the total cost of producing a bowl of our pho.
 It’s also easy to see why many other pho shops try to cut broth costs by removing most of the meats and instead using a powdered soup base, which is primarily salt, sugar, MSG, and synthesized thickeners.
-You can distinguish a properly prepared, healthy broth from artificial “faux pho” by ordering a container of broth to go and refrigerating it for a day or two.
+You can distinguish a properly prepared, healthy broth by ordering a container of broth to go and refrigerating it for a day or two.
 Real broth like ours will gel firmly and can be eaten with a fork or even chopsticks!
-Imitation broth will remain completely liquid.
+Other stuff will remain completely liquid.

 Our broth has a clear, natural flavor and a delicate balance of spices that never gets tiresome; you can eat our pho day after day and enjoy it every single time.
 In fact, all of our staff eat a bowl of pho every day they work, and some of us come in and order on our days off as well!